Amandeep-Chadha/Whatsaap_text_automation/README.md

 - Python installed on your system.
 - Google Chrome browser installed.
 - Appropriate ChromeDriver executable in the system path.
+- A chrome user profile with Whatsapp logged in

 Installation
 Clone the repository: